lucax88x/PrimitiveObsession/README.md

     }
 }
 ```
+Wasn't it easy to inject, since it's an ordinary class?<br />
 The trick is: use the same strategy also when dealing with single primitive values.

 In the the very short post [Primitive Obsession](http://wiki.c2.com/?PrimitiveObsession) Jb Rainsberger claims those kind of [Value Object](http://martinfowler.com/bliki/ValueObject.html).